 - The sinkhole swallowed 15 acres of land.

 - Texas Brine owes Louisiana $8 million in damages.

 Normally, sinkhole insurance is based on risk, and while residents of Louisiana aren’t in a high risk zone, it’s important to look at other factors.
 A mine collapse caused the Bayou Corne sinkhole, but other things can trigger a sinkhole, like a heavy amount of rain after a long dry spell.
 Rain and drain water that have high acidic levels can deteriorate bed rock, causing a shift in the Earth.
 Even small tremors can shake loose ground, but the worst part is that a sinkhole will swallow up everything in its path.
 So it’s important that you’re protected on all fronts.
 This means having adequate vehicle, homeowner and business insurance.

 There isn’t an average premium for sinkhole coverage because it’s a catastrophic form of insurance.
 Premiums will be based on your personal risk factors, but it’s possible that adding to your homeowner or vehicle insurance is all the action you need to take.
-When you work with a Trusted Choice® member, you have someone who is going to work for you.
+When you work with an agent, you have someone who is going to work for you.
 Your agent is interested in finding the best options for you and will be honest about the coverage that you need.

 If you’re tired of being put on hold with your current agent, there’s no risk in contacting a local independent agent.
-Best of all, Trusted Choice member agents operate in a zip code near you, so they already understand your personal risks and circumstances and will help you create a customized Louisiana sinkhole insurance plan.
-It only takes a few moments to find a Trusted Choice member agent right in your area.
+Best of all, our agents operate in a zip code near you, so they already understand your personal risks and circumstances and will help you create a customized Louisiana sinkhole insurance plan.
+It only takes a few moments to find an agent right in your area.